solana-validators/solana-validator-guidebook/docs/validator-setup/initial-validator-setup.md

 df -h
 ```

-If you have a drive but it is not mounted/formatted, you will have to setup the partition and mount the drive.
+If you have a drive but it is not mounted/formatted, you will have to set up the partition and mount the drive.

 To see the hard disk devices that you have available, use the list block devices command: